Skip to Content

 Instructions

-1. Combine the all purpose and whole wheat flour with the salt and sugar.
+• Combine10 oz all purpose flour, 3 ½ oz whole wheat flour, 1 teaspoon salt and 1 tablespoon granulated sugar.
 Whisk together to mix the ingredients evenly.

-2. Using your fingers, cut the lard or shortening into the flour mixture until it resembles coarse corn meal.
-Using your fingers, toss the butter into the flour mixture.
+• Using your fingers, cut 4 oz lard or shortening into the flour mixture until it resembles coarse corn meal.
+Using your fingers, toss 4 oz unsalted butter into the flour mixture.
 Allow the slices of butter to break up into slightly smaller pieces into the flour.
 Work quickly so the butter doesn't get warm.
 Don't break the butter down completely.
 There should be some large flakes remaining.

-3. Pour the water onto the flour all at once and toss to combine.
+• Pour 4 oz ice cold water onto the flour all at once and toss to combine.
 Gently press the dough just until it comes together.
 It will look a little dry in spots.
 The water will redistribute in the dough as it rests.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.